omine-me/LaughterSegmentation/README.md

 ## Evaluation (Includes our evaluation dataset)
 Read [README](/evaluation/README.md) in evaluavtion directory.

+## License
+This repository is MIT licensed, but [the publicly available trained model](https://huggingface.co/omine-me/LaughterSegmentation/tree/main) is currently available for non-commercial use only. (tentative.
+This will be subject to change.)

 ## Contact
 Use Issues or reach out my [X(Twitter)](https://x.com/mineBeReal).